d-wskskg/IncoSuf/README.md

 # IncoSuf

-This is my capstone project
+This is my capstone project for my IT degree

+This is an electronic voting system based on blockchain